 Oregon Historical Society.
 Always free for Multnomah County residents.
 The Oregon Historical Society’s permanent History Hub exhibit tells stories of the diverse people and events that have shaped Oregon history.
 1200 SW Park Ave.

 Oregon Rail Heritage Center.
 This railroad museum near OMSI is free all the time, with three vintage engines and changing exhibits.
-Saturday speeder train rides to Oaks Park are only $5, with departures on the hour from noon-5 pm.
-2250 SE Water.
+See website for details on train rides.
+2250 SE Water Ave.

-Washington County Museum.
-Snag free admission on Washington County Museum’s Family Day, held on the Second Saturday from September to May.
+Five Oaks Museum (formerly Washington County Museum).
+Snag free admission on Washington County Museum’s Family Day, held on the Second Saturday seasonally (check website).
 In addition to free admission, you’ll also get to try out a craft, hear a story, and more.
-Hillsboro Civic Center, 120 E. Main St.
+17677 NW Springville Rd., Portland, 97229.

 The Historic Belmont Firehouse.
 Slide down a fire pole and “ride along” on an emergency ride in the back of a mock fire truck while learning about fire safety.
 Free and open to the public Wednesdays and the second Saturday of every month from 9 am to 3 pm.
 900 SE 35th Ave. (at Belmont).

 - Your Family’s Dream Portland Staycation - June 8, 2023

 - June Installment of Summer Camps with Space - June 5, 2023

 - Pride Events in PDX - June 4, 2023